Freiheit77/COVID-19-Hackathon-Reddit-posts/README.md

 ## Objective:

-This project performs LDA topics modelling based on reddit submissions and comments to see what covid-19 related topics are the most popular and what we could do to bring real social impact under the prevalence of coronvirus.
+This project performs LDA topics modelling based on reddit submissions and comments to see what COVID-19 related topics are the most popular and what we could do to bring real social impact under the prevalence of coronvirus.

 ## Dataset:
 1. Collection Method: Reddit API
 2. Data Format: csv
 3. Data Type: mainly texts
-4. Timeframe: March 1st, 2020 to April 11th, 2020
+4. Timeframe: March 1st, 2020 - April 11th, 2020
 5. Data:
   - redsub.csv: 566951 submissions from Reddit
   - redcom.csv: 1069748 comments from Reddit